AltschulerWu-Lab/On_Comparing_Heterogeneity_Across_Biomarkers/README.md

 Thus, for the second biomarker (betacatenin), each cell is characterized by the average intensity of that biomarker in the cytoplasmic pixels of that cell.

 ####3. `marker_set_numbers`:
-Since it is only possible co-stain a few markers on a cell, the biomarkers were spilt into different marker-sets.
+Since it is only possible co-stain a few markers on a cell, the biomarkers were split into different marker-sets.
 All biomarkers within the same marker-set were co-stained, and thus the levels of these biomarkers is measured simultaneously on the same cells.
 For biomarkers in different marker-sets, no cell is stained for both biomarkers. `marker_set_numbers` is an array specifying which marker set each biomarker belongs to.
 ```
 >> feature_data.data_set_features{2}.marker_set_numbers